drupal-graphql-compose/documentation/extending/field_type.md

 # Extending Field Type

 A Field Type is a Drupal field.
-We need to tell Drupal what data to return for our field.
+You need to tell Drupal what data to return for your field.

 ## Create a new plugin

-In this Example, we will pretend we have a contrib module called **dingo** that has added a new field type `dingo_field`.
+In this Example, you will pretend you have a contrib module called **dingo** that has added a new field type `dingo_field`.
-We have that field on our entity, and want to display it in GraphQL.
+You have that field on your entity, and want to display it in GraphQL.

 Create a new module in your project.